1. What is the Big Spotacular?

 10. Where can I buy Pudsey merchandise and do you offer any special rates to schools?

-Schools and nurseries can buy a range of Spotacular Pudsey products from the official BBC Children in Need shop at www.bbcchildreninneedshop.co.uk/schools.
-We offer schools the merchandise at cost prices, so that the products can then be resold for a profit – an easy way to fundraise.
-Schools and nurseries can deduct the initial costs of the merchandise from the total raised before sending the money back to us.
+Schools and nurseries can buy a range of Spotacular Pudsey products from the official BBC Children in Need shop at www.bbcchildreninneedshop.co.uk/categories/Schools.
+We offer schools the merchandise at full price or a deposit prices - where you can pay for half of the cost of the merchandise and pay the rest with your fundraising donation.

 Please note that demand for stock has been really high and some products are no longer available.
 Try to order early to avoid disappointment.